baum777/baum777/README.md

 - Multi-tenant SaaS with backend-enforced authority and Row Level Security
 - AI integrations where the model drafts but the system controls the commit
 - Model-agnostic architectures where providers are swappable without changing governance logic
+- Agentic workflows and process automations using Claude Code, MCP, and API-first integrations

 ---